anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-04.md

 ```
 <hr>

 ### 9.3.
-The DDL of the external table created by the Hudi BigQuerySyncTool
+Review the DDL of the external table created by the Hudi BigQuerySyncTool

 Run this query in the BigQuery UI and study the DDL-
 ```